moratodpg/conbal/README.md

 You can manually download the datasets and stored experiments via the following anonymous link:
 [https://www.kaggle.com/datasets/pablomoratodomnguez/conbal](https://www.kaggle.com/datasets/pablomoratodomnguez/conbal)

+You can also download the files automatically by executing `retrieve_data_from_kaggle.sh`.
+This will collect all files in a folder `\data`.

 2. Include the dataset(s) to the code

 Include the dataset torch files contained in the folder `data/benchmark_torch_files` to the directory [datasets/](datasets/).